AndreMikulec/postgres_plr/userguide.md

 `prownum` (not shown)

-Provides the 1-based row offset of the current row in the current `PARTITION`.
+Provides the 1-based, row offset of the current row, in the current `PARTITION`.

 A more complete example follows: